rubiefawn/remedy/knowledge-and-treasure/gambits-and-spells.md

 You attempt to interrupt a creature in the process of casting a spell.
 You must be able to see the creature and must be aware that it is casting a spell.
 The target must succeed on a Willpower check or their spell fails and has no effect.
 Depending on your familiarity with the target's spell, you gain bonuses or penalties to your spell check:

 * If you do not know the target's spell, you automatically fail the check.
-* If you have incompetence with the target's spell, you suffer threat on the check.
+* If you have incompetence with the target's spell, you suffer disadvantage on the check.
 * If you have mastery with the target's spell, you gain advantage on the check.

 {% hint style="info" %}